Borstler History, Family Crest & Coats of Arms

 The surname Borstler was first found in Brandenburg, where the name Borstell became noted for its many branches with the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name developed from the Old Saxon name Borstel which means "little woods."

 Ironically, we find the first record of the family not here but in ancient England where Thomas Borstale (d.
 1290?), was a scholastic theologian, a native of Norfolk, and belonged to the convent of Augustinian friars (Friars Eremites) at Norwich; such was the influence of the ancient Saxons.

 Early History of the Borstler family

-Another 200 words (14 lines of text) covering the years 156 and 1566 are included under the topic Early Borstler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Borstler research.
+Another 76 words (5 lines of text) covering the years 156 and 1566 are included under the topic Early Borstler History in all our PDF Extended History products and printed products wherever possible.

 Borstler Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Borstler include Borstell, Borstel, Borsteler, Borstelle, Borsteller, Borstele, Borrstell, Borrstel, Borrstele, Borstler, Borstler, Borstal, Borstaler, Borstaller, Borstaul, Borstall and many more.

 Early Notables of the Borstler family (pre 1700)